 Your first step is to contact the individual program that you are interested in joining to determine if they will accept you and to confirm the dates of the visiting residency.

-- Complete the following forms and return them to Carol Bazemore at Carolyn.Bazemore@unchealth.unc.edu.
+- Complete the following forms and email them to your UNC GME Specialist:

-- A copy of malpractice insurance coverage including dates and limits of liability - $1 million per occurrence/$3 million annual aggregate
+- A copy of your malpractice insurance coverage certificate – must cover your rotation dates and indicate minimum coverage of $1 million per occurrence/$3 million annual aggregate.

 Please note that UNC Hospitals requires all visiting residents to be fully trained in relevant EPIC@UNC systems before they can begin clinical work.
 Questions about the exact training requirements should be directed to the Program Coordinator for the program you will be visiting.